easybuilders/easybuild-docs/docs/configuration.md

 *default*: *(no default specified)*

-The `--installpath` configuration option specifies the *parent* path of the directories in which EasyBuild should install software packages and the corresponding module files.
+The `--installpath` configuration option specifies the *parent* path of the directories in which SimpleBuild should install software packages and the corresponding module files.

 The install path for software and modules specifically is determined by combining `--installpath` with